szaimen/Nextcloud-NAS-Guide/README.md

 </details>

 ## Do you have any Hardware recommendations?
-<details><summary>Click here to expand</summary>

-Yes!
 Since your server shall run 24/7, it makes sense to use laptop CPU's and hardware because those are still much more power efficient than any custom-built PC.
 Perfect because of the size and power for this usecase are Intel NUC's.
+<details><summary>Click here to expand</summary>

 Recommended are any recent Intel NUC's with 4 or more cores.
 Click on [this link](https://geizhals.eu/?cat=barepc&v=e&hloc=at&hloc=de&hloc=pl&hloc=uk&hloc=eu&sort=p&bl1_id=30&xf=15825_4%7E2257_Intel%7E3345_2018#gh_filterbox) to show recommended devices.
 Of yourse you are free to buy used devices, but again: Intel NUC's are prefered.

 After you have chosen your device, you will need to get compatible RAM and Storage for your NUC which depends on the model that you've chosen.
 So please choose wisely.